carmour24/GitLab-CI-with-Docker/README.md

 1. Navigate to the gitlab instance at http://localhost:1480 and create a password for root.
 1. Log in with root and the password you used in the previous step and create a project.
 1. Register the runner with the Gitlab server:
-  1. Navigate into the project then into Settings -> CI/CD.
+  a.
+Navigate into the project then into Settings -> CI/CD.
-  1. Expand the runners section, find "Set up a specific Runner manually" and copy the runner registration token displayed.
+  a.
+Expand the runners section, find "Set up a specific Runner manually" and copy the runner registration token displayed.
-  1. Next, from the terminal, run the following command to register the runner non-interactively.
+  a.
+Next, from the terminal, run the following command to register the runner non-interactively.
 Replace "[runner registration token]" with the token copied in the previous step.
 This will register the docker runner and allow it to run untagged builds:

 	   docker-compose exec gitlab-runner gitlab-runner register \\
 			-n \\